 Building a leadership team is a critical aspect of growing a startup.
 As the company progresses from pre-seed to Series A, B, C, and beyond, it is essential to navigating the C-suite leadership strategy to ensure healthy organizational growth.
 One of the most crucial decisions that startup founders face as their company grows is whether to invest in their existing leadership team or bring in new C-suite executives to lead the organization.
 While early joiners may have been instrumental in the company's initial success, the current and upcoming needs of the growing organization may require new skills and experience that the current team may not possess.

+This dilemma requires a delicate balance between promoting from within to maintain company culture and hiring external executives to bring fresh perspectives and expertise.
 However, bringing in external talent to lead a legacy team requires delicate handling to prevent alienating the original team.
 Founders must navigate this decision carefully to avoid alienating the original team and ensure healthy organizational growth.

 Assess Your Current Leadership Team’s Eligibility from Early Joiners